 Dr. Douglas Smith

-Department Head - Professor of Sociology
+Professor and Head of Sociology

 Community, Environment and Natural Resources Sociology, Quantitative and Qualitative Research Methodology, Social Psychology, Social Movements, Education, Rural Health and Poverty.